CtrlVaultDel/physicsApp/README.md

 ## App info
-Switch between physics types, click in the designated area and click test physics to see how the pixels on screen react.
+Switch between physics types, click/drag cursor in the designated area to fill canvas Physics are off by default.
+Unpause to see how items interact in the canvas; can adjust game tick speed

 Current physics:
 1. Basic -> drops straight down
 2. Sand -> Drops down if possible, otherwise drops diagonally if possible